Choose the health content that’s right for you, and get it delivered right in your inbox.

-We’re here to explain what gastroparesis is, its symptoms, possible causes and treatment methods to help you find relief.
+We’re here to explain gastroparesis, its symptoms, possible causes and treatment methods to help you find relief.

 Normally, strong muscle contractions push food through your digestive tract.
-But if you have gastroparesis, your stomach's motility, or movement, is slowed down or doesn't work at all.
-This prevents your stomach from properly emptying.
+But if you have gastroparesis, your stomach’s motility, or movement, is slowed down or doesn’t work at all.
+The lack of muscle movement prevents your stomach from properly emptying.

 While some people with gastroparesis don’t experience noticeable symptoms, here are signs you may have it.
 If any of these red flags sound familiar, reach out to your health care provider:

 - Feeling full after eating just a few bites

 - Lack of appetite

 - Weight loss

 Causes of Gastroparesis

 The cause of gastroparesis is typically not known.
 It can be a diabetes complication, or some patients develop gastroparesis after surgery.
 Other factors that may increase your risk of gastroparesis include viral infections, diseases that affect your nervous system (such as Parkinson’s or multiple sclerosis) or an underactive thyroid.